MoneySavingExpert.com homepage

 It typically involves the following steps:

-Giving notice to your housing association of your intention to sell.
-You might have to do this even if you own 100% of your home (check what the rules are with your housing association if unsure).
+• Step 1.
+Giving notice to your landlord of your intention to sell.
+You might have to do this even if you own 100% of your home (check the rules if unsure).

-The housing association typically having first refusal.
-This means the housing association has the right at first to try and sell your share, normally to another prospective Shared Ownership buyer.
+• Step 2.
+The landlord typically having first refusal.
+So the landlord has the right at first to try and sell your share, normally to a Shared Ownership buyer.

-You trying to sell the share yourself if the housing association is unable to find a buyer.
+• Step 3.
+You trying to sell the share yourself if the landlord is unable to find a buyer.
 You'll be able to advertise the property on the open market or via an estate agent, though you'll likely be restricted to selling your share to someone who wants to buy through Shared Ownership.

-The exact process varies by housing association, so it's worth asking what steps are involved and whether there are any selling restrictions.
+The exact process varies by landlord, so it's worth asking what steps are involved and whether there are any selling restrictions.
 Normally your share can't be sold for less than what it's valued, but can be sold for more.

 If you're really struggling to find someone to buy your share, you might be given permission to sell the property as a whole (in other words, not as a Shared Ownership home).
 However, this is where selling can become really complicated.